 Some headphone ranges are just plain confusing.
 Mixing multiple designs and model numbers is a recipe for a sore head.
 Sennheiser’s Momentum range has no such issues.

 First came the launch of the excellent over-ears, followed by a smaller pair of on-ears.
-Still with us?
-Now there’s a third addition to the family, in the shape of the Momentum In-Ears.
+A third addition to the family then came in the shape of the Momentum In-Ears.

 Build and design

-The Momentum range has a reputation for style and comfort and these new in-ears continue the trend.
-They mix a modern look with a classy finish; the earpieces look striking in their deep-red colourway, nicely complimented by a two-tone headphone cable and in-line remote.
+The Momentum range has a reputation for style and comfort and these in-ears continue the trend.
+They mix a modern look with a classy finish; the earpieces look striking in their deep-red colourway, complemented nicely by a two-tone headphone cable and in-line remote.

 Small details like the Sennheiser logos and cable loops on each earpiece make the Momentum In-Ears stand out from the crowd at this level.